ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 Certain EAT claims can be used to track the owner of an entity and therefore implementations should consider providing privacy-preserving options dependent on the intended usage of the EAT.
-Examples would include suppresion of location claims for EAT's provided to unauthenticated consumers.
+Examples would include suppression of location claims for EAT's provided to unauthenticated consumers.

 ## UEID Privacy Considerations {#privacyconsiderations}